grafana/agent/docs/flow/reference/components/prometheus.relabel.md

 metric_a{host = "cluster_a/production",  __address__ = "cluster_a", instance = "production",  app = "backend"}	9
 ```

-The third and final relabeling step which uses the `labeldrop` action removes
+The third and final relabeling rule which uses the `labeldrop` action removes
 the `instance` label from the set of labels.

 So in this case, the initial set of metrics passed to the exported receiver is: